fav-86/PIC32MZ_UAC2_8CH_OUTPUT/README.md

 To use project in custom design:
 1. Set global settings in the system.h header.
 2. Set pinout in the ports driver: ports.c & ports.h.
-3. Correct custom application functions if app.c
+3. Correct custom application functions in app.c